yiyunhu/yiyunhu.github.io/_posts/2022-06-19-happy-20th-anniversary.md

 20 years till now, music builds up my tenacity, which benefits many aspects of my life.
 I feel more courageous when I encounter challenges and I walk out the area where the only obstacles and barriers are set by the fear of difficulties and changes and second guess of oneself.
 I understand what it really means to try the best and let it be, which unburdens my unnecessary concerns and encourages me to spare no efforts.

-So, my greatest musical hero, though, was my mom, who sacrificed so much to my musical education.
+I love Bach, Tchaikovsky.
+I admire Mahler.
+But my greatest musical hero, though, was my mom, who sacrificed so much to my musical education.
 She’s always been the biggest believer in me, and I wouldn’t be where I am today without her.
 Love you mom!

 <div style="text-align: center;">
 <img src="../assets/img/orchestra-1.jpg"
     width="600"
     height="400">
 </div>

+I met many wonderful friends and mentors from my orchestra, we rehearse all the time, have performances all around the world, and from them I can always find new perspectives of life.
+Tenacity and passion are assets that music brings to me.
+These precious qualities are the sources of my strength and joy.
+I will always remember what music teaches me and continue to be a person who strives for a better self and creates value beyond.

 ### Thankful for every part of this journey.
 ### 20 and fabulous!